Summer Safety Tips for Dogs

 If trimming or shaving isn’t an option, be sure to brush your dog daily.
 This keeps the fur from matting, which could make the dog hotter in the heat.
 Daily brushing also helps keep down fleas and other parasites from establishing residency on your dog.
 Also, check your dog daily for ticks.

 Regardless of whether you decide on special summer grooming or not for your dog, sunburn is a real possibility for all outside dogs.
-Consider investing in sunscreen specifically design for dogs.
-Some of these include: Jack Black Oil-free Sungard, Doggles Pet Sunscreen, and Epi-Pet Sun Protector.
+Consider investing in sunscreen specifically designed for dogs.
+Some of these include Jack Black Oil-free Sungard, Doggles Pet Sunscreen, and Epi-Pet Sun Protector.

 If your dog happens to suffer from sunburn, there are treatments available but it is best to try to prevent sunburn from occurring in the first place.
 Canine sunburn can be treated with aloe vera, witch hazel, or vitamin E.

 When it comes to summer, a rise in the insect population is to be expected.
 Like most people choose insect repellents for themselves, dog owners need to consider this for their dogs as well.
-Outside dogs are vulnerable to fleas, ticks, mosquitoes, fly bites, spider bites, bee stings and more.
-Many of these insects carry disease that can make your dog very ill or even kill them.
-It is best to talk with your veterinarian to determine the best preventative measures against fleas, ticks and heart worms.
+Outside dogs are vulnerable to fleas, ticks, mosquitoes, fly bites, spider bites, bee stings, and more.
+Many of these insects carry diseases that can make your dog very ill or even kill them.
+It is best to talk with your veterinarian to determine the best preventative measures against fleas, ticks, and heartworms.

 As mentioned before, heat exhaustion and heat stroke present a real danger to outside dogs.
 Some owners love to take their dogs with them shopping and to run errands.
 However, many places do not allow pets inside.
 Some owners then chose to leave their dog in the car.
 According to the Humane Society of the United States, within 30 minutes a vehicle’s inside temperature can heat up to a sweltering 120 degrees with it only being 85 degrees outside.
 The higher the temperature outside the higher the temperature inside will rise and in less time, even with the windows cracked.
 So NEVER leave an animal in a car.

 Exercise is essential for all dog breeds.
 However, there are some things to consider during the summer months.
-If you decide to take your dog for a walk, do so in the morning or evening hours when temperature aren’t as extreme.
-Also consider, the pavement.
+If you decide to take your dog for a walk, do so in the morning or evening hours when the temperature isn’t as extreme.
+Also, consider the pavement.
 The pavement tends to heat up in the summer sun, which can cause burns to your dog’s paws.
 If possible, encourage your dog to walk in the grass.
-Some owners, will even purchase dog booties to protect the dog’s paws, but many dogs dislike the idea.
+Some owners will even purchase dog booties to protect the dog’s paws, but many dogs dislike the idea.

 In the end, consider how you would feel if you were in your dog’s place.
 By applying some of these safety tips, it could mean the difference between life and death for your dog.